WannesFransen1994/elixir-learning-materials/elixir-basics/02-data-types/01-atoms/assignment.md

 * Strings: overkill.
 Too flexible and slow.
 * Integers: too abstract.
 We'd have to remember which number represents which choice.
 * Booleans: not enough of them.
-* Functions: cakepoint for the first who manages to do this.
+* Functions: kudos if you manage to do this.
 * Atoms: aha!
 Idiomatic and simple.
 Perfect!

 Now, let's write a function `beats?(x, y)` that checks whether `x` beats `y`.